Preparing Emotionally and Spiritually Before Serving Overseas

 There’s much more I could say here.
 Practice sabbath.
 Eat, sleep, and exercise well.
 Make room for deep friendship.
 Learn to lament.
 But the overall principle is this: don’t be like me.
 Christ doesn’t need your service, but he loves you right where you are, so you can take steps now to pursue holistic health as essential to your missionary service.

-Bradley Bell is the executive director of Upstream Equipping and Publishing.
-He has more than 20 years of experience as a missionary, pastor, and missiologist.
-He’s the author of The Sending Church Defined and writes at Broken Missiology.
+Bradley Bell is the executive director of Upstream Equipping, a missions organization that helps churches send well.
+He has served as a missionary, church planter, missions pastor, and lead pastor.
+He is the author of multiple books, including The Sending Church Defined and The Sending Church Applied.
+Bradley also writes for numerous publications, which are compiled at beautifulmissiology.com.
 Bradley and his wife, Katie, have four daughters and live in Louisville, Kentucky.

 LESS THAN 1% OF ALL MONEY GIVEN TO MISSIONS GOES TOWARDS REACHING THE UNREACHED.